yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 ##### Shell-wide environment

-When you want a configuration available to you no matter where you are on the system, you can set an environment variable in your `~/.zshrc` file.
-Because this file is loaded every time you log in, you'll always have it available.
+When you want a variable or other configuration available to you permanently, you can set an environment variable in your `~/.zshrc` file.
+Because this file is loaded every time you log in, you'll always have your customizations available.

 We're all going to pick a unique [MacGuffin](https://en.wikipedia.org/wiki/MacGuffin) that will identify resources we create in our shared environment.